edgedb/edgedb/docs/guides/index.rst

 Guides
 ======

-Here you will find tutorials introducing EdgeDB to novices and how-tos guiding more experienced users in more involved tasks.
+The guides contain tutorials introducing EdgeDB to newcomers and how-tos providing more experienced users with examples and advice for tackling some common tasks.

 If you are new to EdgeDB check out our :ref:`Quickstart <ref_quickstart>` guide!